How to Find Vital Records and Documents

 What are vital records?

-Before you embark on a vital records search, it is essential to understand the term’s meaning.
+Before you embark on a vital records search, it is essential to understand the meaning of the term.
 Vital records are the official documentation of significant life events that include:

 Where to Find Vital Records

 Vital records are usually managed under governmental authority at the federal, state, county, or city levels.
-In most states, the Office of Vital Statistics manages the documents.
-A county clerk or county recorder typically maintains these court documents under state law in the United States.
+In most states, the Office of Vital Statistics is responsible for managing these documents.
+In the United States, a county clerk or county recorder typically maintains these court documents under state law.

 The documents are not always public records, and access to them may not be available in some states.
-The records do not include police reports, arrest data, property ownership, military service history, inmate and prison history, or other police and law enforcement reports.
+The records do not include police reports, arrest data, property ownershipย information,ย military service history, inmate and prison records, or otherย law enforcement reports.

 To get access to billions of online public records, see BeenVerified.